mseminatore/testy/README.md

 chances of introducing new bugs into old code bases I decided that I needed to build up a collection of unit tests.

-To do that, I needed to learn about Unit testing and choose a framework.
+To do that, I needed to learn about [unit testing](https://en.wikipedia.org/wiki/Unit_testing) and choose a framework.
 I explored many of the available testing frameworks.
-What I found was that, while very capable, many were much larger and more complex than my simple and straightforward needs.
+What I found was that, while very capable, many frameworks were much larger and more complex than my simple and straightforward needs.
+I wanted something that was both easy to learn and easy to integrate into new and existing projects.

 The `testy` framework attempts to offer a reasonable balance between testing functionality and complexity.
-I've used this now for several projects and am sharing it in the hopes that it may be useful to others.
+I've used this now with several C/C++ projects.
+I am sharing it in the hopes that it may be useful to others.

-> Note: If your console supports VT100 terminal congtrol escape sequences then the
+> Note: If your console supports VT100 terminal control escape sequences then the
-> output will use color highlighting.
+> output will provide color highlighting.

 # testy examples